Azure-Samples/active-directory-dotnet-deviceprofile/README.md

 ### Optional: configure the sample as an app in your directory tenant

 The instructions so far leveraged the Azure AD entry for the app in a Microsoft test tenant: given that the app is multitenant, anybody can run the sample against that app entry.
+To register your project in your own Azure AD tenant, you can:

+- either use PowerShell scripts that:

+  - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
+  - modify the Visual Studio projects' configuration files.
+- or follow the steps in the paragraphs below

+If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)

-Below you'll find instructions to provision the sample in your own tenant, so that you can exercise complete control on the app settings and behavior.
+Below you'll find instructions to manually provision the sample in your own tenant, so that you can exercise complete control on the app settings and behavior.

 #### First step: choose the Azure AD tenant where you want to create your applications